 Comparing the PASA and EC Programs

-USC Rossier’s Master of Education in Postsecondary Administration and Student Affairs (PASA) and Master of Education in Educational Counseling (EC) programs are similar, but differ in focus.
+USC Rossier’s Master of Education in Postsecondary Administration and Student Affairs (PASA) and Master of Education in Educational Counseling (EC) programs differ in focus and outcomes.
 The PASA program provides broader experience that can be applied to a variety of student affairs roles, while the EC program provides more depth in academic counseling specifically.